ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 - Tier 1 targets must have substantial, widespread interest within the developer community, and must serve the ongoing needs of multiple production users of Zebra across multiple organizations or projects.
-These requirements are subjective, and determined by consensus of the approving teams.
+These requirements are subjective, and determined by consensus of the Zebra team.
 A tier 1 target may be demoted or removed if it becomes obsolete or no longer meets this requirement.
 - The target maintainer team must include at least 2 developers.